miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_relocation/01-relocation-danamon-bsd-dmg.md

 ---
-title: "Project Relocation Danamon from BSD to DaanMogot"
+title: "Oops! 🚧 IBMers Only Beyond This Point 🚧"
 excerpt: "The Lhasa Apso is a non-sporting dog breed originating in Tibet."
 ---

-**Oops! 🚧 IBMers Only Beyond This Point 🚧**
 We appreciate your curiosity, but this page is reserved for **IBMers**.
 If you're one of us, please log in.
 If not… Well, we still think you're awesome!😃
 If you're one of us, click the button below to proceed.👇 {: .notice--danger}